Information about each of our talented clinicians is listed below. But first, a bit about our Office Administrator:

 Dr. Timika Edwards earned her doctoral degree in Counseling Psychology from the University of Georgia; completed her Master’s degree in Counseling and Family Therapy; and obtained her bachelor’s degree in Psychology with a minor in Human Development and Family Studies from the University of Missouri-Columbia.

-Dr. Edwards is a Licensed Psychologist who provides individual, group, and family therapy for diverse populations with an array of presenting problems such as family/relationship dynamics, LGBT issues, abuse/trauma, mood disorders, and spirituality/religion identity.
+Dr. Edwards is a co-owner of Psychological Services of St. Louis and a Licensed Psychologist who provides individual, group, and family therapy for diverse populations with an array of presenting problems such as family/relationship dynamics, LGBT issues, abuse/trauma, mood disorders, and spirituality/religion identity.
 She also conducts psychological evaluations to provide clients with a clearer picture of possible psychological concerns.
 Her clinical experience and research interests have a multicultural focus.

 Dr. Edwards' therapeutic approach highlights strengths and involves an interpersonal process focus that integrates family systems, psychodynamic, and cognitive behavioral techniques.
 Dr. Edwards sees the necessity in building a trusting and supportive environment with the client to help work toward uncovering the beauty in their life’s journey.
 She helps clients work through difficult situations, phases, and/or emotions/thoughts toward their therapeutic goal.
 Additionally, Dr. Edwards has interests in teaching, supervision, and outreach services to marginalized populations.